Karyn Cheong | Jun 14, 2018 | 0

 Here’s a photo walkthrough of the room I stayed in during my last trip to KL:

 If you are feeling hungry, all-time dining is available at TRACE on the 40th floor, where the hotel reception is.
-I will be featuring the food offerings at TRACE in a separate post.
+Check out my other post for the food offerings at TRACE ranging from local delights to western fusions.

 To top off the hospitality experience, there is Relax Happy Hour programme which takes place four times a week, from Monday to Thursday, 5.30pm to 7pm at TRACE.
 The event is the hotel’s complimentary evening get-together, complete with free drinks and some light refreshments!